JClingo/data-science-methods-final/README.md

 | RelID       | Religious affiliation<br>1: Christian <br>2: Christian (Baptist) <br>3: Christian (Other) <br>4: Hindu<br>5: Buddhist<br>6: Muslim <br>7: Jewish<br>8: Sikh <br>9: None <br>10: Atheist <br>11: Agnostic <br>Free response string: Other (Please specify)<br>(*Note: China and Hong Kong used slightly different religious ID options.
 Among other things, Atheist/agnostic was an option, rather than atheist or agnostic as separate choices.
 Singapore used a “freethinker” category instead of none, atheist, and agnostic.
 UAE used “Non-Religious Other philosophy not listed here” category.*) |

+---

+The exploration of this dataset is found in *scripts/eda.r*

+## Review ##

+What were the findings?
+These are summarized in */paper/paper.pdf*, which was generated from *paper.md*.